GSA-TTS/identity-site/content/_help/manage-your-account/change-partner-email-address._en.md

 Login.gov will ask you to share your email address with a partner agency after you sign in to a new partner agency for the first time.
 You have the option to change which email is shared during this step.

-- On the “You are signing in for the first time” page, find the email address section and click either the ”Change” link (if you have two or more emails) or the “Add new email” link (if you have just one email) to update your email.
+- On the “You are signing in for the first time” page, find the email address section and click the ”Change” link to update your email.
 - On the “Select your preferred email” page, click the email you wish to share then click the “Select email” button to continue.
-- You can also add a new email to share with a partner agency by either clicking the “Add new email” link (on the “You are signing in for the first time” page) or the “Add new email” button (on the “Select your preferred email” page).
+- You can also add a new email to share with a partner agency by either clicking the “Change” link (on the “You are signing in for the first time” page) or the “Add new email” button (on the “Select your preferred email” page).

 <div class="grid-row grid-gap">
   <div class="tablet:grid-col-6">